dxenonb/yojimbo-rs/README.md

 Additional tasks in the backlog:

- - consider a more RAII oriented API
+ - consider a more RAII oriented API, refactor for Rust
  - reconsider how channels are handled
  - review some other C-like things that feel odd in Rust
- - review error handling
  - fix https://github.com/networkprotocol/yojimbo/issues/170
+ - implement an example Matchmaking backend

 If you are looking for more information on how to use `netcode` and `reliable`, reading this library's source should be a good place to start (the `yojimbo` source is also great).
 I recommend starting by reading the client and server examples, and working backwards from there.
 Netcode's client and server examples are also very straightforward.